jdkram/scientometric-api-handler/README.md

 Inputs and outputs:
 Input

-    a) A list of PMIDs
+    a) A list of PMIDs / DOIs
     b) A list of grantIDs

 Output